ErikMeinders/knxp_boilerplate/README.md

 ## include

 knx_app.h defines the application class and constants.
 It shows all methods you could potentially override with some documentation.

+# ToDo

+Improve knxapp to showcase more usecases.